 Go back to the main WPE page

-Undergraduates must attempt the WPE by the end of the semester in which they attain 65 units, or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
-Transfer students must attempt the WPE during their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.
+Undergraduate students must attempt the WPE when they have achieved between 30-50 cumulative units, and transfer students must attempt it in their first semester of attendance or a hold will be placed on their records and they will not be allowed to register for classes until the test is attempted.

 The GRE or GMAT analytical essay writing score of 4 or higher can be used to meet the GWAR; students who have earned these scores are exempt from taking the WPE.
 Students should submit their scores directly to Enrollment Services in Brotman Hall, room 123.

 Students who have WPE registration holds on their accounts can file an appeal to have a hold temporarily removed.
 Appeal forms are located on our website under "Forms" in the left menu.
-After appeals have been submitted, consideration of the request is usually made the same day.
+Students should check their MYCSULB for the status of thier appeal.
 A request for a semester's postponement of the WPE for compelling reasons (e.g., studying abroad, family illness) can be submitted to the Testing Office.

 The score students earn on the WPE determines whether they will be required to take further coursework in writing.
 The WPE is scaled from 0-18 points.
 Students who score an 8, 9 or 10 are required to take a GWAR portfolio course.
 Students who score below an 8 are required to take ENGL 301A followed by a GWAR portfolio course.
 Please visit the GWAR website for complete details: http://www.csulb.edu/divisions/aa/gwar/students/index.html

-Admission Tickets are mailed prior to the test date to the address students indicate on their registration forms.
+Admission Tickets are sent to students one week before a given test date.
 The admission ticket specifies the test date, time, and room assignment.
-If students do not receive their tickets by the Wednesday before the test date, they must call the Testing Office at (562) 985-4007 for their room assignment and further instructions.
+If students do not receive their tickets by the Wednesday before the test date, they must call the Testing Office between the office hours of 8:00 a.m - 5:00 p.m. at (562) 985-4007 for their room assignment and further instructions.
+You must have an admission ticket to take the test.

 Standby registration is not available.
 If students need assistance on the Saturday test date, they should go directly to the Assistance Station.
 The location of the Assistance Station is indicated in the students' admission tickets to the test, and by signs posted on campus on the day of the test.

-The test fee of $25.00 must be in the form of a check or money order payable to CSULB.
-Students must include their student ID number on the check or money order (top, center).
-The canceled check is a receipt.
-Students' checks will be processed upon receipt, regardless of when the test date is.
-Please note: we do not issue refunds.
+Please note: we do not issue refunds or transfers.
 If students are unable to attend on their given test date, they will need to completely re-register for the next available test.This policy reflects the fact that test materials, processing, and staffing costs are incurred for each examinee registered, whether the examinee actually takes the test or not.

 Test results are e-mailed six to eight weeks after the test date.
 Students should make sure that CSULB has their preferred e-mail addresses.
 Students will be e-mailed a detailed result letter containing instructions about what their score means and how they should proceed if they do not pass the WPE.